microsoft/cpp-async/README.md

 When working with the task<T> directly (rather than only passing it directly to co_await), a caller may cancel execution of any code that would resume after the task completes by destructing the task.
 (Destructing the task does not stop the task's coroutine from running, just any continuation that would run after the task's coroutine completes.)
-As a result, an exception thrown from a task will be ignored if no caller consumers the task's result.
+As a result, an exception thrown from a task will be ignored if no caller consumes the task's result.
 (A caller can avoid this behavior by consuming the task's result and handling the exception differently; for example by co_awaiting the task from another coroutine and calling std::terminate when it throws.)